18kimn/NathanKim/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a sophomore at Yale Unviersity with a double major in Statistics & Data Science and Ethnicity, Race, & Migration.
-I am broadly interested in a critical study of geospatial, educational, and racial inequalities, especially through quantitative methods.
-I have related interests in effective data visualization and interactive presentations.My strengths are in the R tidyverse, and I am also familiar with the data.table, Shiny, sf, and spatstat packages.
+I'm a junior at Yale College double majoring in Ethnicity, Race, & Migration and Statistics & Data Science.
+I am broadly interested in a critical study of space and race, especially in how actions along these dimensions can destroy or advance global imperialism.
+I have related interests in data visualization and interactive presentations.
+My strengths are in the R tidyverse, and I am also familiar with the data.table, Shiny, sf, and spatstat packages.
 I also have experience working in Python, Stata, Tableau, and Excel.

-At Yale, I work as a research assistant for Professor Emma Zang, am on the Asian American Studies Task Force, and perform with Korean drum troup UNITY.
+I work as a research assistant with Professor Emma Zang through the Yale Institution for Social and Policy Studies, and with Dr. Paul Joudrey at the Yale School of Medicine.
+I am also an intern with local New Haven nonprofit DataHaven.
+On campus, I am part of the Asian Students for Ethnic Studies group (formerly the Asian American Studies Task Force) and perform with Korean drum troup UNITY.
 Previously, I served as Programming Chair for the Asian American Students Alliance and was a Dwight Hall Urban Fellow, through which I worked at local nonprofit LEAP.

-You can find more informaiton in my [CV](files/cv.pdf).
+You can find more informaiton in my [CV](files/cv.pdf), and some of my work in the [Projects](#projects) tab.